 Investors can hold onto a bond, collecting interest and waiting for that final payment, or they can sell it to someone else.
 The amount of money they'll get depends on the bond's interest rate, the time left until it matures, and other factors.

-Basically, the price of a bond is the value, in today’s terms, of all future payments from the borrower (the remaining interest payments plus the face value of the bond).
+The price of a bond is the present value of its future payments (remaining interest payments plus the face value).

 In a portfolio, bonds typically act as a diversifier against stocks and other riskier assets.
-That’s because bonds react differently to different economic environments.
-So in instances when stocks take a nosedive, bonds can often buoy a portfolio by continuing to deliver a relatively safe return.
+That's because bonds react differently to different economic environments.
+So in instances when stocks decline sharply, bonds can often buoy a portfolio by continuing to deliver a relatively safe return.

 How bond interest rates are set

-You’ve got a lot of ways to grow your money.
+There are many ways to invest and potentially earn a return.
 Stocks, bonds, alternative assets like private credit or real estate, or simply putting your cash in an interest-bearing account are all ways to generate a return.
-The size of that return all depends on one somewhat scary principle: risk.
+The size of that return all depends on one core principle: risk.

 Think of it as hazard pay.
 Anyone selling an investment needs to convince you that giving them your money will be worthwhile in the end.
 The more likely you are to lose your money, the higher the reward needs to be.